la2050/archive/_projects/2014/college-readiness-program-helping-foster-youth-prepare-to-succeed-in-college-and-in-life.md

     - East LA
     - South LA
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Learn” metrics?:
+    - Youth unemployment and underemployment
+    - District-wide graduation rates
+    - HS student proficiency in English & Language Arts and Math
+    - Academic Performance Index scores
+    - College matriculation rates
   impact_metrics: >-
     The principal goals of the program are to improve high school graduation rates among foster youth (from an average of less than 50% within their peer